iiasa/PicturePileCreator/README.md

 # PicturePile Creator
 .net core application for creating insert scripts for creating piles for PicturePile.

-## How to use
-The tool is a .net core application developed and used on Windows 10.
+This tool is a .net core application developed and used on Windows 10.
 Currently only a Console client is implemented.
 There is no apparent reason for the tool not to work on Linux or macOS computers, but this was not tried yet.

 ### Using the tool through the console